hypermodeinc/modus-recipes/rag/rag-mdfiles/README.md

 For this use case we want to expose 2 main API functions

-- addMarkdownPage(id: string, mdcontent: string): this API allows user to submit a markdown file to the system.
+- addMarkdownDocument(id: string, mdcontent: string): this API allows user to submit a markdown file to the system.
 The function splits the text into chunks based on markdown headers and save each chunk with an associated vector embedding as the hierarchical structure.

-- askTheDoc(question: string): the function produces a text response to a natural language question about the documents stored in the knowledge graph.
+- generateResponseFromDoc(question: string): the function produces a text response to a natural language question about the documents stored in the knowledge graph.

 Additionally
 - getRagContext(question: string) : returns the extracted information used for the RAG context.

+### Design
+#### Models
+We are using
+- `sentence-transformers/all-MiniLM-L6-v2` for the embedding
+- `meta-llama/Meta-Llama-3.1-8B-Instruct` for text generation
+All models are shared models hosted by Hypermode.

+Login to Hypermode to get access to those model before running this project locally.
+> npm install -g @hypermode/hyp-cli
+> hyp login
+#### API
+> cd api-as
+> modus dev
+It will compile the code and start Modus locally.
+Modus servers the API on GraphQL endpoints http://localhost:8686/graphql

+#### Lexical Graph
+We are using Dgraph to store the hierarchy of chunks, index vector embeddings and search by similarity.

+To start a local instance:
+> cd extras
+> make up

+Create indexes in Dgraph
+> make schema-dql

 ### Sample data